healthysustainablecities/global-indicators/process/readme.md

 ![image](https://github.com/global-healthy-liveable-cities/global-indicators/assets/12984626/c95e1ab4-3d89-49a6-86cb-61718f83dde5)

 ## Additional information (see our [website](https://global-healthy-liveable-cities.github.io/) for details)
+### Study region configuration
+Before commencing analysis, your study regions will need to be configured with details of your downloaded data, the metadata used to document this data, and parameters to guide the software's usage of this data in analyses.

 Regions are configured using .yml files located within the `configuration/regions` sub-folder.
 An example region configuration for Las Palmas de Gran Canaria (for which data supporting analysis is included) has been provided in the file `process/configuration/regions/example_ES_Las_Palmas_2023.yml`, and additional example regions have been provided in a sub-folder.
 The name of these files, for example `example_ES_Las_Palmas_2023`, acts a codename for the city when used in processing and avoids issues with ambiguity when analysing multiple cities across different regions and time points: 'example' clarifies that this is an example, 'ES' clarifies that this is a Spanish city, 'Las_Palmas' is a common short way of writing the city's name, and the analysis is designed to target 2023 (i.e. it uses data sources published then).
 The .yml file is a text file used to define region specific details, including which datasets used - eg cities from a particular region could share common excerpts of population and OpenStreetMap, potentially).

 To configure a new study region, you can copy the provided example to a new file and edit this.
 Alternatively, if you use the `configure` process to create a new study region it will initialise the configuration file with descriptions for each of the parameters.